 The Performatist In Everyday Human Performance

 Sociologist Erving Goffman in his 1956 book, The Presentation of Self in Everyday Life 5, suggested that one-to-one everyday human interaction was in its essence theatrical.
 Goffman believed that as an individual comes face to face with others, that individual always attempts to control or guide how they are perceived by the other.
 In parallel, the other person is trying to obtain information about the individual and form a view of them.
-As such, there is a theatrical performance in everyday life.
+As such, there is a mutual exchange, a theatrical performance between parties in everyday life.
 However, rather than being staged in a manipulative or phoney way, Goffman says the adoption of social roles is a natural occurrence in human behaviour.
 We do it unconsciously.

 We are perhaps the product of the language of an “otherness” into which we are born, as it is referred to in Lacanian psychoanalysis 6.
 According to humanist psychotherapist Erich Fromm, we are an expression of the dominant social character 7 over which we have little conscious choice.